Nachrj/whiplash-bot/README.md

 # whiplash-bot
-I created a twitter bot that tweets a random frame from the great movie Whiplash every hour.
+I created a twitter bot that tweets a random frame from the great movie Whiplash every 2 hours.

 ## How to use
 ### Setup